leoismybaby/library/README.md

 Setting and getting attributes (https://plainjs.com/javascript/attributes/setting-getting-and-removing-data-attributes-8/) - I had learned how to set and get attirubtes in a previous lesson.
 However, this is the first project where I have had to use this selector.

+Classes - After completing the "classes" lesson from the Odin Project, I was instructed to implement classes into my code instead of using object constructors.

 **** BUGS TO FIX ****
 1.